Server Settings

 This setting controls the maximum TLS version for your RadSec interface.
 The minimum version is fixed at 1.2, the default maximum is set to 1.3.

 TLS 1.3 offers several advantages over 1.2, including the post-handshake authentication mechanism, which allows requesting additional credentials before completing the handshake.
-This is important for the Verification check for RadSec certificates setting.
+This is important for the verification checks for RadSec certificates setting discussed next.

 This setting determines whether a revocation check should be performed for all RadSec connections.
 The method for verifying the revocation check differs slightly from that used for client authentication certificates.